Turtlebody/android-media-picker/README.md

 A Uniform Resource Identifier (URI) is a compact sequence of characters that identifies an abstract or physical resource.

 In Android, Content providers manage access to a structured set of data.
 They encapsulate the data, and provide mechanisms for defining data security.
 Content providers are the standard interface that connects data in one process with code running in another process.
+You can get almost all information from uri.
 #### URI usages:
 1. Get file from uri:
 ```